SimonOniiChan/osu-on-logger/README.md

 ## USAGE
 the script should now run every 15 minutes and update the timestamps in the log folder.
 Make sure to have your date set correctly beforehand

+## SIDE NOTES
+You can safely delete the `run-as-root.bash` as well as the `setup.sh`.
+However, setup.sh can later be used to add users to the track list without editing the config file, so you might want to keep it.